Skip to content

 The current tariff structure is a presidential proclamation, not legislation.
 It can be modified, expanded, or reduced by the same authority that imposed it.
 There are active legal challenges to the Section 232 framework.
 There are trading partners negotiating exemptions.
 The political calculus changes every quarter.

-If tariffs come down 20 percentage points mid-year, the coil you bought at 95 cents is suddenly worth 78 cents on the open market.
-Your speculator competitor who didn’t pre-buy is now bidding new work with a lower material cost than you’re sitting on.
+If tariffs come down materially mid-year, the coil you bought at the high is suddenly worth less on the open market.
+Your competitor who did not pre-buy is now bidding new work with a lower material cost than you are sitting on.
 Your customers with escalation clauses will renegotiate.
 Your customers without them will start asking why your price is higher than the other quote.

 This is the asymmetric risk speculators ignore.
 Tariff goes up, you make money.
 Tariff comes down, you eat the spread.
-There’s no upside cap and a real downside floor.
+There is no upside cap and a real downside floor.

 The way you protect against this is by matching coil to contract.
-If the coil is already sold at the higher price, a tariff drop doesn’t hurt you.
+If the coil is already sold at the higher price, a tariff drop does not hurt you.
 The customer paid the locked rate.
 You delivered the product.
 The trade is closed.

 Passing pre-buy savings to customers without losing margin

-One of the smartest plays I’ve seen this cycle is contractors using pre-buy savings as a closing tool, not a profit grab.
+One of the smartest plays I have seen this cycle is contractors using pre-buy savings as a closing tool, not a profit grab.

-If you bought coil at 82 cents and the spot market is at 95, you have 13 cents per pound of unrealized spread.
+If you bought coil below current spot pricing, you have unrealized spread.
 The amateur move is to pocket all of it.
 The veteran move is to share some of it with the customer to win the bid.

-Say a competitor is bidding at 95-cent coil pricing with a 12 percent margin.
-You can bid at 89-cent coil pricing with a 14 percent margin and still come in lower than them.
+Say a competitor is bidding at today’s spot-market coil pricing with a 12 percent margin.
+If your locked coil cost is lower, you can bid at a lower material price with a higher margin and still come in below them.
 You win the contract, you book a better margin than your competitor would have on the same job, and the customer feels like they got a deal.
-Everybody wins, except the contractor who refused to pre-buy and now has no negotiating room.
+Everybody wins except the contractor who refused to pre-buy and has no negotiating room.

 The principle is simple.
 Pre-buy savings are an asset.
-Use them to win work, not to inflate margin on work you’d have won anyway.
+Use them to win work, not to inflate margin on work you would have won anyway.

 Run this checklist before you pick up the phone to order coil.

-- Do I have a signed contract behind every roll I’m about to buy
+• Do I have a signed contract behind every roll I am about to buy

-If you can answer all seven cleanly, you’re running a coil inventory strategy.
-If you can’t, you’re speculating with your business as collateral.
+If you can answer all seven cleanly, you are running a coil inventory strategy.
+If you cannot, you are speculating with your business as collateral.

 The practical takeaway

-Match coil to contract or don’t buy.
-That’s the whole rule.
+Match coil to contract or do not buy.
+That is the whole rule.

 Pre-buying against signed backlog with locked-rate contracts is a real margin tool that smart contractors are using to win work and protect cash flow.
-Pre-buying without sold work behind it is a commodities bet financed by your operating line, and you aren’t in the commodities business.
+Pre-buying without sold work behind it is a commodities bet financed by your operating line, and you are not in the commodities business.

-The contractors who’ll come out of this tariff cycle stronger are the ones who treat coil inventory like accounts receivable.
+The contractors who will come out of this tariff cycle stronger are the ones who treat coil inventory like accounts receivable.
 Every roll has a name on it.
 Every roll has a delivery date.
 Every roll has a payment behind it.

-If you’re running a sheet metal or commercial roofing operation and you want to talk through where your backlog discipline is strong and where it’s leaking, I work with operators on this all the time.
-Book a conversation at /book-khary/ and we can walk through what your numbers actually say.
+If you are running a sheet metal or commercial roofing operation and you want to talk through where your backlog discipline is strong and where it is leaking, get in touch and we can walk through what your numbers actually say.

 Common questions